 - United States

-ISEP may choose to continue to run programs in countries with active travel warnings and advisories due to additional information we receive from our other monitored sources including but not limited to the host country’s government, the Overseas Security Advisory Council, the World Health Organization, and the Center for Disease Control.
+ISEP may choose to continue to run programs in countries with travel advisories up through level three (3) due to additional information we receive from our other monitored sources including but not limited to the host country’s government, the Overseas Security Advisory Council, the World Health Organization, and the Center for Disease Control.

-In the event that a travel warning or advisory is issued for a country after a student applies, and the home university prohibits students from participating on a program in a country with a travel warning/advisory, ISEP will:
+In the event that a travel advisory level is heightened for a country after a student applies, and the home university prohibits students from participating on a program in a country with a travel advisory at that level, ISEP will:

 - Attempt to find the student an alternate academically appropriate placement